Optare Excel: Operators

 The first eight production Excels began to be delivered to Blackpool Transport in May 1996, with orders following from Nottingham City Transport and Reading Buses.
 Trent Buses were the overall largest operator of Excels and Excel 2s, ordering a total of 112 of the type from 1998 to 2001.

 Another major operator of Excels were Reading Buses, who after taking delivery of their first seven in 1997, purchased a further 45 Excels and Excel 2s between 1997 and 2002.
 Thirty-five Excels were also delivered to Travel West Midlands for use in Wolverhampton in early 1999, while East Yorkshire Motor Services purchased a total of 24 Excels between 1996 and 1999 for services in Kingston upon Hull and Scarborough.

-Sixteen Excel 2s were purchased by the Stagecoach Group in 2001 for operation in Worksop with their East Midlands subsidiary, Fifteen Excels were delivered to Cardiff Bus between October and November 1997, ten were delivered to First Leicester in 1997, while Go North East also purchased numerous examples.
+In London, Metrobus took delivery of ten Excels during 1996, with London United also purchasing six Excels in 1997, initially branded for use on route 371.
+Other London operators included Travel London, Capital Citybus and Thorpes, the latter purchasing four Excels for operation on the wheelchair-friendly Stationlink service.

-In London, Metrobus took delivery of ten Excels during 1996. with London United also purchasing six Excels in 1997, initially branded for use on route 371.
-Other London operators included Travel London, Capital Citybus and Thorpes, the latter purchasing four Excels for operation on the wheelchair-friendly Stationlink service, while smaller operators included Springfield Coaches of Wigan, who took delivery of three for use on Greater Manchester PTE-contracted 'Easylink' service 603, running between Billinge Higher End and Platt Bridge, in 1997, and Swanbrook Transport, who took delivery of three between October 1997 and February 1998 for use on the 'Cheltenham Flyer' park and ride service.
+Sixteen Excel 2s were purchased by the Stagecoach Group in 2001 for operation in Worksop with their East Midlands subsidiary.
+Fifteen Excels were delivered to Cardiff Bus between October and November 1997, ten were delivered to First Leicester in 1997, while Go North East also purchased numerous examples.
+Smaller operators of Excels included Kinchbus, Springfield Coaches of Wigan, Swanbrook Transport, and Williamsons Motorways of Knockin.
+Three Excels were also uniquely built as 'Earthstation' shuttle vehicles for a British Telecom sightseeing service around the Goonhilly Downs Site of Special Scientific Interest in September 1996.